qMRLab/qMRLab/docs/source/qmrflow_mtsat.rst

                                 Convergence is determined from the number of iterations per level |br|
                                 and is determined by fitting a line to the normalized energy |br|
                                 profile of the last N iterations (where N is specified by the window |br|
-                                size) and determining the slope which is then compared with |br| theconvergence threshold.
+                                size) and determining the slope which is then compared with |br| the convergence threshold.
 --ants_shrink                   ``[MxNxO]`` Specify the shrink factor for the virtual domain (typically
                                 |br| the fixed image) at each level.
 --ants_smoothing                ``[MxNxO]`` Specify the sigma of gaussian smoothing at each level. |br|